ithaaswin/CI-CD-Pipeline/README.md

 * Our first approach for M2 was to sshing each command of script into the vm.
 This gave rise to multiple issues as the state of vm is not guarenteed after the vm is closed.
 Fixed this my invoking the main script only inside the vm.
 * Pug error was one of the very common errors faced due to the mismatch of directories that was happening due to the reason stated above.
 * Admin previleges for many commands was asked and this was giving errors even to create a file.
 Fixed this by running bash script as a sudo.
-* The if else function was a very
+* The if else function was a very tricky one.
+We had to understand the esprima parsing very precisely.
+Finally were able to achieve the exact function we expected.

 <a name = "screencast_tag"></a>